AlessandroLongo23/TilingLife/static/theory/tilings-and-automata.md

 2 numbers.
 This type of statistic doesn't consider many of the behaviors that can make cellular automata rules interesting.

-One key reason for this disconnect is that we are collapsing each rule’s entire spatio-temporal evolution into just two scalar statistics.
+One key reason for this disconnect is that we are collapsing each rule's entire spatio-temporal evolution into just two scalar statistics.
 Average density doesn't say anything about whether patterns move, oscillate, or interact in a nontrivial way, and a single global complexity score cannot distinguish, for example, between a